 An introduction to church music to acquaint the student with the importance, the place, and the responsibility involved in having creative music ministries for all age levels in the local church.

 MUS-1023 - Church Music Leadership

-This course will start the student into worship leading and conducting along with skills and techniques for leading congregational singing, and recruiting and establishing a praise team and/or a choir.
+An introductory course in worship leading and conducting enphasizing skills and techniques for leading congregational singing, and recruiting and establishing a praise team and/or a choir.

 MUS-3013 - Practical Musicianship